alabou/NMOS-MatroxOnly/NMOS With Node Reservation.md

 This operation is atomic on a per Node basis.
 It is not possible to reserve multiple Nodes simultaneously.

-This operation attemps to acquire an exclusive session and obtain an associated bearer token.
+This operation attempts to acquire an exclusive session and obtain an associated bearer token.
 The session expires in 60 minutes unless it is renewed.
 A session is "alive" for 60 seconds after being acquired or used.
 The `exclusive_key` is used on activation of Senders and Receivers as additional keying material to derive the privacy encryption key.
 The privacy encryption key remains valid even if the session expires until a new owner activate a Sender / Receiver.
 See [PEP](https://github.com/alabou/NMOS-MatroxOnly/blob/main/NMOS%20With%20Privacy%20Encryption.md) for more details about the Privacy Encryption Protocol.

 The operation fail with a status `BadRequest` if the posted JSON is invalid.
 The operation fail with a status `Locked` if there is an active session.
 Otherwise a status `Ok` and a bearer token are returned.
 The token MUST be used to access the NMOS RestAPIs that may change the Node state.